 He then turned his attention to educational and social activity.
 While at the Memizrach Sehmesh, a Beit Midrash (House of Study) and Center for Jewish Social Activism and Leadership in Israel founded by Alliance - Kol Yisrael Chaverim, he built programs to develop leadership skills among college and graduate students.
 Today he teaches multi-cultural education at Ono Academic College, and in his work for the Branco Weiss Institute, he oversees large-scale initiatives aimed at changing and promoting excellence at schools in Tel Aviv.

-In 2016 Daffy founded the The Rothschild Caesarea Partnerships which aims to develop young leadership in the periphery.
+Dahpi serves as Program Director, Mandel Program for Regional Leadership in the North.
+Previously she served as the CEO of the Edmond De Rothschild Partnerships, which she founded in 2016.
+The Rothschild Caesarea Partnerships aims to develop young leadership in the periphery.
 Included in the programmatic portfolio are the Kav Ha'Zinuk program, the prestigious Rothschild Ambassadors program and a Cadets program.
-Previously, Daffy managed the Rothschild Ambassadors program and earlier still, managed the Branco Weiss Institute's department committed to promoting personal and social excellence in the social and geographical periphery.
-Earlier in her career, Daffy taught Hebrew to immigrants, in particular Ethiopian immigrants.
+Previously, Daphi managed the Rothschild Ambassadors Program and earlier still, managed the Branco Weiss Institute's department committed to promoting personal and social excellence in the social and geographical periphery.
+Earlier in her career, Daphi taught immigrants Hebrew, with an emphasis on Ethiopian immigrants.

-Throughout her career, Daffy was intent on taking part in the effort to tackle the social challenges of the periphery, and making her own personal and professional contribution to the betterment of society.
+Throughout her career, Daphi has been intent on taking part in the effort to tackle the periphery's social challenges and making her own personal and professional contribution to the betterment of society.

 Over the past three years, Rivka has served as director of the Education Department of the Hevel Yavne Regional Council.
 Before this appointment, she worked as a professor at Bar Ilan University and Achva Academic College.
 In addition Rivka managed youth science enrichment programs and developed computer-based teaching tools.